satadrubasu/python-devops/python3-packages.md

  Check if pip is installed:
  > pip -V
  > pip list
  > pip uninstall <pkg1> <pkg2>
  > pip show <pkgname>

- Better way to call pip if a machine hqs both python2 and python3
+ #### Better way to call pip if a machine has both python2 and python3

+ > python3 -m pip list
+ > python -m pip list
- > python3 -m pip install <pkgname>
+ > python3 -m install <pkgname>
+ > python -m install <pkgname>

  ### Where does the package get installed

  sys.path = '','/usr/lib/python3.7','usr/local/lib/python2.7/dist-packages'

  > pip show <pkgname>

    Shows the location as :
    Location: /Library/Python/2.7/site-packages

 ## 2 virtualenv  <a name="venv"></a>

  Isolated context for installing packages.
 Always work inside venvs.
  Contain packages,tools,python etc
  Keep them separate from Project source code.

  Install the virtualenv at a system level  :
- > python -m pip install virtualenv
+ > sudo python -m pip install virtualenv

+ Create a base venv folder in the system under which all venvs can br created.
+ >  mkdir -p ~/venvs

+ Inside the venvs folder use the **virtualenv** command to create as many.
+ It will create dedicated python interpretor / pip and libraries
+ >  virtualenv -p python3 basepython3

+ Go inside the bin folder and run the activate.sh which activates this venv.
+  >  ./basepython3/bin/activate.sh

+ Now when we run python or pip , it will refer to the version in this venv
+   > python -V  OR pip -V
+   > python -m pip list
+   >  ./basepython3/bin/deactivate.sh

 To create a dump of an environment with current state of dependencies.
 This will create a new file called __requirements.txt__.
 > python -m pip freeze > requirements.txt